amirfarjam/Hypercube/auto-leveling.md

 1. `G28` home all axes.
 [G28](http://reprap.org/wiki/G-code#G28:_Move_to_Origin_.28Home.29)
 1. Move the nozzle to the centre of the bed using a control or [G0 or G1](http://marlinfw.org/docs/gcode/G000-G001.html)
 1. `G92 Z5` give yourself some extra room so we can keep moving the nozzle down below what it thinks is zero.
-1. Move the nozzle down until it's almost touching the bed using a feeler gauge like [this](http://www.ebay.co.uk/itm/26-BLADE-FEELER-GAUGE-SET-GUITAR-NECK-RELIEF-STRING-HEIGHT-LUTHIER-TOOL-GUAGE-/162403994221?hash=item25d0084a6d:g:0QMAAOSw54xUW2mG) or paper.<br> Knowing your gauge height will help with your initial print layer height (See calibration print settings below).
-I use a 0.04mm gauge blade.
-The paper I've used in the past was around 0.1mm.
+1. Move the nozzle down until it's almost touching the bed using a feeler gauge like [this](http://www.ebay.co.uk/itm/26-BLADE-FEELER-GAUGE-SET-GUITAR-NECK-RELIEF-STRING-HEIGHT-LUTHIER-TOOL-GUAGE-/162403994221?hash=item25d0084a6d:g:0QMAAOSw54xUW2mG) or paper.<br> Knowing your gauge height will help with your initial print layer height (See calibration print settings below).The paper I've used in the past was around 0.1mm.
 1. Bring the nozzle down until you can't slide the feeler gauge under the nozzle.
 Now raise the nozzle until the feeler gauge can be slid in and out underneath the nozzle without being caught by it.
 1. `M114` and take note of the current z position, it should be below 0 (Read the first "Z:##" outputted in the logged result).
 1. `M851 z%YOUR CALCULATED Z OFFSET%`.
 [M851](http://reprap.org/wiki/G-code#M851:_Set_Z-Probe_Offset)